-In accordance with HB 360 (2019 Regular Session), employer contributions for the current fiscal year are scheduled to be 14.15% of active member payroll, member contributions for employees with annual salary more than \$24,000 are 10.70% of pay, and member contributions for employees with annual salary of \$24,000, or less, are 7.90% of pay.
+In accordance with HB 501 and HB 360 (2019 Regular Session), employer contributions for the current fiscal year are scheduled to be 14.15% of active member payroll, member contributions for employees with annual salary more than \$24,000 are 10.70% of pay, and member contributions for employees with annual salary of \$24,000, or less, are 7.90% of pay.

 These contribution rates are intended to be sufficient to pay ERB's normal cost and to eliminate ERB's unfunded actuarial accrued liability (UAAL) over a period established in the funding policy set by the Board of Trustees.
-At their November 2018 meeting, the Board of Trustees updated the funding policy to establish a goal of eliminating the UAAL by June 30, 2049 (30 years from June 30, 2019).
-Previously, the goal was to eliminate the UAAL by June 30, 2042 (30 years from June 30, 2012).
+The current Board of Trustees funding policy aims to eliminate the UAAL by June 30, 2049 (29 years from June 30, 2020).
 The amortization period, also referred to as the funding period, is the number of years expected to be required to completely eliminate the UAAL, assuming that ERB's experience exactly follows all of the actuarial assumptions.